matschik/mkrep/README.md

 npm i -g mkrep
 ```

-3. Create a project `mkrep my-new-project`, CLI will ask you to enter your Github personal access token & default directory to create the new `mkrep` projects
+3. Create a project `mkrep create my-new-project`, CLI will ask you to enter your Github personal access token & default directory to create the new `mkrep` projects

 ## ✨ Usage